cardboard-iguana/cardboard-iguana.com/notes/socat.md

 	EXEC:"/bin/bash -li"
 ```

-The `verify=0` directive turns off certificate validation, so this isn’t a “secure” connection in the sense that it’s been *authenticated*, but it is secure in the sense that it’s *encrypted*.
+The `verify=0` directive turns off certificate validation, so this isn't a "secure" connection in the sense that it's been *authenticated*, but it is secure in the sense that it's *encrypted*.

-## Shell “Stabilization”
+## Shell "Stabilization"

-Shell “stabilization” refers to the process of making a remote shell behave like a normal local shell — so, allowing interactive programs to work properly, ensuring that input is not echoed inappropriately, etc.
+Shell "stabilization" refers to the process of making a remote shell behave like a normal local shell - so, allowing interactive programs to work properly, ensuring that input is not echoed inappropriately, etc.

 We can use socat to create an auto-stabilized reverse shell on UNIX-like systems.